-- "monitoring be continued as per the schedule of the EMP, and data compared over time to identify trends - future reviews be undertaken in consultation with partner agencies of the NPWS and DPIE - Snowy Hydro Limited continue to pursue research opportunities on the cloud seeding operations in the Snowy Mountains - the outcomes of this review be communicated to the relevant Ministers."
+- "monitoring be continued as per the schedule of the EMP, and data compared over time to identify trends. - future reviews are also undertaken in consultation with input from partner agencies of the NPWS and DPE. - SHL continues to pursue research opportunities on the cloud seeding operations in the Snowy Mountains. - the outcomes of this review are communicated to the relevant ministers."